 The specifics of our analyses vary depending on the owner of each flowgate.
 When the owner is an entity other than Duke, that entity calculates its own AFC values which supersede the values calculated by Duke.
-We indicate the flowgate owner as a suffix to the flowgate name.
+10 We indicate the flowgate owner as a suffix to the flowgate name.
 For all flowgates, we reviewed Duke transmission outages and generation operations.
 Study dates are selected from events where downward spikes in Base AFC were coincident with TSR refusals.
 We also checked for changes in flowgate ratings for Duke flowgates and in some cases, verified the accuracy of the modeling results by comparing forecasted flows with the flows observed in real-time operations.
 We first check to see if the flowgates were logged as having real-time contingency violations on the study dates.
 If they were, then any value of Base AFC leading to TSR refusals for those days is considered accurate.
 If the flowgates do not appear in the contingency violation logs on the study dates, then we review real-time flow data.
-If real-time loadings are within ninety percent of the limits, we again consider the Base AFCs leading to TSR refusals to be accurate, because actions taken in real-time should unload the flowgates to resolve the violations, leaving the flowgates in this range.
-Finally, if the flowgates are not loaded near the limits in real time, we calculate the "observed headroom" as the flowgate limit minus the maximum loading over the day.
-We then compare this "observed headroom" to the sum of the Base AFC plus the TRM, which represents forecasted headroom.
-If this forecasted headroom is similar to or greater than the observed headroom in real time, then the AFC process is deemed to be accurate from the perspective of not understating transmission capability.
-We now consider each figure separately.
+If real-time loadings peak to within approximately ninety percent of the limits, we again consider the Base AFCs leading to TSR refusals to be accurate, because actions taken in real-time should unload the flowgates to resolve the violations, leaving the flowgates in this range.
+Finally, if the flowgates are not loaded near the limits in real time, we calculate the observed peak postcontingent flow over the day from the real-time data.
+We then compare this to the sum of the Base AFC and the TRM plus the rating.
+This represents the forecasted post-contingent flow.
+If this forecasted flow is greater than or similar to the observed flow in real time, then the AFC process is deemed to be accurate from the perspective of not understating transmission capability.
+We now consider each flowgate separately in the following figures.

-&lt;sup>10 CPL flowgates are not treated as owned by Duke even thought CPL is part of Progress Energy.
+CPL flowgates are not treated as owned by Duke even thought CPL is part of Progress Energy.
 Although Progress Energy Inc. is now a wholly owned direct subsidiary of Duke Energy Corporation, Progress Energy Inc. and Duke Energy Carolinas, LLC are separate balancing authorities and operate under separate tariffs.
 The scope of the independent transmission service monitor is to monitor Duke Power which is now known as Duke Energy Carolinas, LLC.
 Progress Energy Inc. is outside the scope of the current monitoring plan.